dnguyenngoc/document-processing/README.md

 [![Tensorflow](https://img.shields.io/badge/tensorflow-3.7-yellowgreen)](https://analyticsindiamag.com/tensorflow-2-7-0-released-all-major-updates-features/)
 [![Pytorch](https://img.shields.io/badge/pytorch-1.10-blue)](https://pytorch.org/blog/pytorch-1.10-released/)

 This is project how to build full workflow ocr processing for mutiple document type (static form, free-form, bank-form ...).
 In the first release we try to make full system with cloud service.
-And the second release will will try to build all system on cluster raspberry pi with k8s.
+And the second release we will try to build all system on cluster raspberry pi with k8s.
 New release is comming :fire: :fire: :fire: :fire:

 ## Screenshots & Gifs